 Addressing Christ’s teachings and pointing to their consistency with His miracles and character, and revisiting some of the experiences of the early Christians, it is increasingly clear how Christ’s religion has little to nothing in common with the Christianity of modern christians.
 Their gospel message is nominally political, and only in the twisted sense that it can allow politicians to call themselves christians with their mouths, but still commit to the Corban that “makes the word of God to none effect.”
 The Beatitudes do not truly enter into their worldview.
 Their ministers do not perform the daily ministration that binds a free society together in charity.
 They do not even receive persecution in any meaningful way, or for any reason that the disciples of Jesus were executed.
 In fact, modern christians look at the Bible in a much similar way that the Pharisees read the Torah.
 So too, their ideas about political involvement, entitlements to government services, and active neglect of the weightier matters makes them christians-in-name-only.

-The next and final installment in this series of Gospel-related material will endeavor to cover ground concerning the Trial of Jesus Christ, and His death and resurrection.
-Hopefully, too, it will put into Kingdom-context notions of damnation and eternal life.
+The next and final installment in this series of Gospel-related material will endeavor to cover ground concerning the Trial of Jesus Christ, and His death and resurrection, as well as the significance of Pentecost.